mikegloudemans/insulin-resistance-colocalization/README.md

 analyses, you will have to install or link these tools within the `bin` subfolder, or modify the `pipe.sh` script to include the paths to the directories where these tools are installed.

-* The tools for downloading and munging the publicly available GWAS summary statistics are available at https://github.com/mikegloudemans/gwas-download/.
+* Tools for downloading and munging publicly available GWAS summary statistics are available at https://github.com/mikegloudemans/gwas-download/.
+* Graphical visualization of colocalizations was performed using [LocusCompare](https://locuscompare.com) (Liu et al. 2019)
-* The colocalization pipeline is available in a basic form at https://bitbucket.org/mgloud/production_coloc_pipeline/src.
+* The analysis performed in this paper uses an integration of the publicly available tools [FINEMAP](http://www.christianbenner.com/) (Benner et al. 2016) and [eCAVIAR](http://zarlab.cs.ucla.edu/tag/ecaviar/) (Hormozdiari et al. 2016), available in a basic form at https://bitbucket.org/mgloud/production_coloc_pipeline/src.
 An extended and hopefully easier-to-use pipeline with a greater variety of options and analyses, closer to what was used for this paper, will soon be available at https://github.com/mikegloudemans/ensemble_coloc_pipeline.
-* Graphical visualization of colocalizations was performed using [LocusCompare](https://locuscompare.com) (Liu et al. 2019)
-* The analysis performed in this paper uses an integration of the publicly available tools [FINEMAP](http://www.christianbenner.com/) (Benner et al. 2016) and [eCAVIAR](http://zarlab.cs.ucla.edu/tag/ecaviar/) (Hormozdiari et al. 2016)

 ## Required Data